faustocarrera/json-converter/README.md

 - **Structure Analysis:** Handles different JSON formats (arrays of objects, single objects, simple values)
 - **Flattening:** Converts nested JSON structures to flat CSV columns (e.g., user.address.city)
 - **CSV Generation:** Creates CSV files with the same base name as the JSON files
+- **SQL Generation:** Creates SQL files with the same base name as the JSON files
 - **Error Reporting:** Provides clear feedback on conversion success/failure

 The script intelligently handles various JSON structures and creates well-formatted CSV files that preserve all the data from your JSON files.